See what questions

 Treatment plans for a breast lump or lumps are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of a breast lump or lumps and decreases the risk of developing serious ...Breast lump Treatments
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of a breast lump or lumps and decreases the risk of developing serious complications, ...Breast lump Treatments

 Some of the possible treatments listed in sources for treatment of Breast lump may include:

 Symptom specific forums: The following patient stories in our interactive forums and message boards relate to Breast lump or relevant symptoms: